Appearance

 Big-framework depth on the home framework.

 react-map-gl(vis.gl, OpenJS-foundation-backed),vue-maplibre-gl,svelte-maplibre-gl(MIERUNE), and the officialngx-maplibre-glare mature, multi-year libraries with deep component catalogs (terrain, globe / projection, geocoding integrations, draw plugins, and the full declarative children model).
 On their own framework, they expose more surface than Rozie's curated prop set.
-Rozie's value is not "more than react-map-gl on React" — it's the same idiomatic component on all six frameworks from one source, with the underserved Solid and Lit getting a first-class wrapper they otherwise lack.
-For anything outside the curated surface,getMap()hands you the raw engine on every target.@rozie-ui/maplibreis0.1.0.
-The surface (25 props / 20 events / 15-verb handle /marker+popupreactive slots +controlmount-once slot) is stable and gate-verified, but it is younger than the multi-year incumbents.
+Rozie's value is the same component everywhere, with the underserved Solid and Lit getting a first-class wrapper they otherwise lack.
+For anything outside the curated surface,getMap()hands you the raw engine on every target.@rozie-ui/maplibreis pre-1.0.
+The surface is stable and gate-verified, but it is younger than the multi-year incumbents.
+The full prop, event, handle, and slot tables live in the showcase + API reference.

 Try it